Overview of Maryland Mortgages

 Maryland Mortgages Overview

-Property in Maryland is pricier than the nation’s average.
-The average home sale price is $290,250, which is above the nation’s average of $236,450, according to Zillow.
+Property in Maryland is right on par with the national average.
+The median home value is $332,500, which is above the nation’s median.

-Seven Maryland counties have conforming limits of $517,500.
-Those counties are Anne Arundel, Baltimore, Baltimore City, Carroll, Harford, Howard and Queen Anne’s.
-In five Maryland counties the conforming limit is a whopping $625,500.
+In five Maryland counties, the conforming limit is a whopping $970,800.
 Those counties are Calvert, Charles, Frederick, Montgomery and Prince George’s.
 Expect high real estate prices in these areas.

 |County||Conforming Limit||FHA Limit|

-In Maryland, whether a seller works through an agent or goes the “For Sale by Owner” route, the disclosure laws apply.
+Maryland homebuyers do have some protections.
+Whether a seller works through an agent or goes the "for sale by owner" route, disclosure laws apply.
 Most sellers will be required to fill out either a disclosure or a disclaimer.
-Regardless, a home inspection is still the best way to feel confident in a property purchase
+Regardless, a home inspection is still the best way to feel confident in a property purchase.

 30-Year Fixed Mortgage Rates in Maryland